marcpaulo15/super-tic-tac-toe/README.md

 ## Code
 The code has been organized following the *Object-oriented programming (OOP)* paradigm.
-The logic of the game is split into five classes that can be found in the ```classes``` directory.
-Each one implements a different concept and might use or depend on other ones.
-The following figure shows the dependencies and the hierarchy of the classes.
+The logic of the game is split into *five classes* that can be found in the ```classes``` directory.
+Each class implements a different concept and might use or depend on other classes.
+Each module has its ```main``` function with a short *demo* on how the module works.

+The following figure shows the hierarchy and dependencies between classes.
 In the next paragraphs, each module will be explained in more detail.

 ![Example: ongoing game](./doc/diagram.png)

-**TicTacToeCell:** implements the behaviour of a Cell in a Tic-Tac-Toe board.
+**TicTacToeCell:**implements the behaviour of a Cell in a Tic-Tac-Toe board.
 The state of a cell can be unfilled (not chosen yet), available (if it is unfilled and is allowed to be chosen by the active player in current turn), or filled by either player1 or player2.
 The ```update``` method allows to change the cell state.
 The ```draw``` mehod displays a {*width*}x{*width*} square taking into account the cell state.

-**TicTacToeBasicBoard:** implements the basic functionalities that both local and global boards share in a Super Tic-Tac-Toe game.
+* **TicTacToeBasicBoard:** implements the basic functionalities that both local and global boards share in a Super Tic-Tac-Toe game.
 It serves as a *Parent Class* for the TicTacToeBoard and SuperTicTacToeBoard classes.
 The main methods here is ```winner```, which returns the winner of the game if any (or if the game is a draw).
 The winner method is implemented following a simple